-Pete Landrum served as Alabama Sen. Jeff Sessions’ Senior Defense Policy Advisor for the past decade.
-In that role, he advised the senator, the Alabama Congressional delegation, and the Senate Armed Services Committee through 10 legislative cycles with a focus on the National Defense Authorization Act, the appropriations process, foreign relations, state and local government matters and all other elements of Sen. Sessions’ legislative portfolio.
+Prior to BGR, Pete served as Alabama Sen. Jeff Sessions’ Senior Defense Policy Advisor for a decade.
+In that role, he advised the senator, the Alabama Congressional delegation, and the Senate Armed Services Committee through 10 legislative cycles with a focus on the National Defense Authorization Act, the appropriations process, foreign relations, veterans affairs, state and local government matters, and all other elements of Sen. Sessions’ legislative portfolio.

 Prior to joining Sen. Sessions’ legislative team, Pete completed a 31-year military career beginning in the Alabama Army National Guard’s 20th Special Forces and culminating as the Chief of Staff and Director of Operations at the U.S. Northern Command’s Joint Task Force Civil Support at Ft.
 Monroe, Va.
 While serving in the Army, he worked on crisis and emergency consequence management and planning with partners throughout federal, state and local government.
 Pete has an extensive history working alongside and collaborating with officials in state emergency management offices, as well as the Federal Emergency Management Agency (FEMA).